-- Reinsurance The use of reinsurance to limit exposure to large single claims and the accumulation of claims that arise from the same event or the accumulation of similar events.
-This includes the monitoring of reinsurers' credit risk to control exposure to reinsurance counterparty default. - Claims management Initial claim determination is managed by claims officers with the requisite degree of experience and competence with the assistance, where appropriate, or other party with specialist knowledge.
-It is the holding company and group's policy to respond and settle claims quickly whenever possible and to pay claims fairly, based on the policyholder's full entitlements. - Investment management Assets and liabilities are managed so as to effectively match the expected pattern of claims payments with the assets that are held to back insurance liabilities.
+- Acceptance of risk Insurance and reinsurance policies are written in accordance with local management practices and regulations within each jurisdiction.
+Maximum limits are set for the acceptance of risk on an individual contract basis.
+Management information systems are maintained that provide up-to-date, reliable data on the risks to which the business is exposed at any point in time.
+Efforts are made, to ensure there is no misalignment between what policyholders perceive will be paid when a policy is initially sold and what is actually paid when a claim is made. - Pricing Statistical models are used which combine historical and projected data to calculate premiums and monitor claims patterns for each class of business.
+The data used includes historical pricing and claims analysis for each class of business as well as current developments in the respective markets and classes of business. - Reinsurance Reinsurance is used to limit exposure to large single claims and the accumulation of claims that arise from the same event or the accumulation of similar events.
+Reinsurers' credit risks are monitored to control exposure to reinsurance counterparty default. - Claims management Initial claim determination is managed by claims officers with the requisite degree of experience and competence with the assistance, where appropriate, or other party with specialist knowledge.
+It is the group's policy to respond and settle claims quickly whenever possible and to pay claims fairly, based on the policyholder's full entitlements. - Investment management Assets and liabilities are managed so as to effectively match the expected pattern of claims payments with the assets that are held to back insurance liabilities.